temporalinterference/temporalinterference.github.io/content/cards/Jobs/modal.md

 * Transcripts (with grades)
 * Work certificates and / or reference letters (if available)

-Important: Please ensure that the above are all saved as a single PDF.
+**Important:** Please ensure that the above are all saved as a single PDF.
 Please save as a multi-page document.
-Please save your single PDF as 'Last Name-First Name-job title'.
+Please save your single PDF as 'Last Name-First Name-job title.pdf'.

 Please send your application to: